Wondering if it’s possible to care for a baby and work from home? Discover how to work from home with a baby and still get the job done.

 I’ve never been a fan of meetings, even when I worked in an office.
 We’ve all sat through hour-long meetings that should have finished within ten minutes.

 Working from home, unfortunately, won’t mean the end of meetings.
 But with virtual meetings making a rise, they just might be more effective.
-You’re able to pop in and out of a meeting with a click of a button, allowing you to get back to work right away.
+You’re able to pop in and out of a meeting, allowing you to get back to work right away.

 But which meetings should you even attend?
 Avoid time-wasting meetings by finding alternative ways to communicate.
 For instance, if someone wants to schedule a virtual meeting with you, offer to resolve the issue by email or a phone call first.